-QUESTION TEXT: In a medical study of all of…
+QUESTION TEXT: In a medical study of all of the residents of…

 QUESTION TYPE: Flawed Reasoning